Redback Spider What is a Redback Spider?

 Is It Really Native?

 There is some speculation that redback spiders may has been introduced to Australia as a consequence of European settlement.
 This is because they were first discovered close to seaports and only reported nearly 75 years after the first Europeans arrived.
 This suggests they may have come aboard incoming vessels from Asian where the animal is also said to exist.
-Others dispute this theory and claim that the redback spider is
+Others dispute this theory and claim that the redback spider is native to Australia.

 Predators, Parasites and Diseases Threats to Redback Spiders